-Embellish the area in front of your castle wall backdrop with various items, such as a high-back chair; a large, old-fashioned Bible on a stand; artificial trees, plants, and vines; floor candelabras and fake flickering candles; tapestry rugs; wall torches made from paper towel tubes and colored tissue paper; a treasure chest; and assorted castle animals like mice and cats.
+Embellish the area in front of your castle wall backdrop with various items, such as a high-back chair; a large, old-fashioned Bible on a stand; artificial trees, p lants, and vines; floor candelabras and fake flickering candles; tapestry rugs; wall torches made from paper towel tubes and colored tissue paper; a treasure chest; and assorted castle animals like mice and cats.
+(See the Resource USB or AnswersVBS.com.)
 Search for items made from wrought iron, dark wood, silk fabrics, velvets, and gold/silver.
 You may also want to put the Guardians of Truth game board on a large easel and prop up pieces of the armor against your treasure chest.
 An armor of God playset (26-1-049) can be purchased from the ANSWERS VBS RESOURCE CATALOG.